When thinking of ways to build and retain a solid consumer base, it’s common for most businesses to turn to their marketing unit.

-Sadly, customer retention is only next to customer acquisition in the list of primary goals that most businesses have, according to data gathered by Kissmetrics, a customer intelligence and web analytics firm.
+Sadly, customer retention is only next to customer acquisition in the list of primary goals that most businesses have.
+In addition, a lot of brands also push product-led growth instead of boosting the customer experience, which can hamper retention even more.
 If you’re part of that population, you probably have a wrong idea of what causes people to abandon your brand and how much it is costing you.

 What makes customers leave?

 In the digital realm, misuse of social media is another factor that’s causing attrition.
 Using your business’ customer service accounts on Facebook or Twitter for promotional purposes defeats the purpose of taking your engagement efforts online.
-The same Kissmetrics study said that barraging your followers with too many tweets, especially self-promotional ones, will only annoy people and cause them to unfollow you.
+Barraging your followers with too many tweets, especially self-promotional ones, will only annoy people and cause them to unfollow you.
 Customers on the Internet also expressed the need for balanced interactions from the businesses they follow—failing to respond at the right speed and following more people than your follower count are major turn-offs.

 How much can you lose with every customer who leaves?

-In the aforementioned study, it’s stated that globally, a business loses $243 per customer lost.
+Not many businesses understand that acquisition can cost five times more to maintain than retention.
+It’s stated that globally, a business loses $243 per customer lost.
 The US rate, however, is higher at $289.
 American companies collectively drop an estimate of $32.4 billion per year when they lose customers to a competitor, and approximately $50.6 billion due to all forms of customer attrition.
+An estimated $75 billion is lost per year due to bad customer service.
 The total of course includes money spent on marketing and staffing initiatives needed to acquire new customers, which costs six times more than what is spent on retaining your consumer base.